objectlabs/maker/README.md

 Maker
 ----------

-Maker is a simple and powerful OO toolkit for Javascript.
+Maker is a simple and powerful OO application toolkit for Javascript.

 The central design goal of Maker is to provide a delcarative mechanism for defining classes, objects (instances of classes), and configurable command-line programs.